 Use #NationalRaisinDay on social media to share your love for raisins!

 The raisin growers of California promoted the first National Raisin Day in 1909.
 They advertised in papers on and on the radio, delivered flyers door to door leading up to the day.
 The advertisements included recipes, deals, and announcements reminding everyone to celebrate National Raisin Day on Friday, April 30th.
 When the day arrived, restaurants, dining cars, hotels, and steamships around the country included dishes featuring the dried fruit.
-Schools, local and state governments were involved providing education and information about the quality of California raisins and their health benefits.
+Schools, local and state governments provided education and information about the quality of California raisins and their health benefits.
 What started out slowly, soon exploded into an annually celebrated event.